 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the limited liability partnership and determined that the most significant are Companies Act 2006 and license conditions and supervisory requirements under Financial Conduct Authority ("FCA"). - We understood how Nationwide Covered Bonds LLP is complying with those frameworks by making enquiries of management, internal audit, and those responsible for legal and compliance matters.
-In addition, we also performed a review of regulatory correspondence and reviewed minutes of the parent Company's Board and Board Risk Committee meetings held which cover all subsidiaries and noted that there was no contradictory evidence.
-We gained an understanding of the parent company's approach to governance, demonstrated by the Board's approval of the parent's governance framework and the Board's review of the parent's Operational Risk Framework and internal control processes.
+In addition, we also performed a review of regulatory correspondence and reviewed minutes of the parent company's Board and Board Risk Committee meetings held which cover all subsidiaries and noted that there was no contradictory evidence.
+We gained an understanding of the parent company's approach to governance, demonstrated by the Board's approval of the parent's governance framework and the Board's review of the parent's operational risk framework and internal control processes.

-Independent Auditor's Report to the Members of Nationwide Covered Bonds LLP
+Independent auditor's report to the members of Nationwide Covered Bonds LLP

-- We assessed the susceptibility of the limited liability partnership's financial statements to material misstatement, including how fraud might occur by considering the controls that the limited liability partnership has established to address risks identified by the entity, or that otherwise seek to prevent, deter or detect fraud.
-We made enquiries of management and internal audit to supplement our assessment of how fraud might occur.
+- We assessed the susceptibility of the limited liability partnership's financial statements to material misstatement, including how fraud might occur by considering the controls that the limited liability partnership has established to address risks identified, or that otherwise seek to prevent, deter, or detect fraud.
+We made enquiries of management and internal audit and held a fraud-focused discussion with EY forensic specialists and members of the Board to supplement our assessment of how fraud might occur.
 We also considered performance and incentive plan targets and their potential to influence management to manage earnings or influence the perceptions of investors and stakeholders.
-Our procedures to address the risks identified also included incorporation of unpredictability into the nature, timing and/or extent of our testing, challenging assumptions and judgements made by management in their significant accounting estimates and testing year-end adjustments and other targeted journal entries. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved inquiries of legal counsel, executive management, internal audit, and focused journal entry testing.
-We focussed our testing on journal entries meeting our defined risk criteria based on our understanding of the business; enquiries with those charged with governance, senior management, internal audit and inspection of Board minutes.
+Our procedures to address the risks identified also included incorporation of unpredictability into the nature, timing and/or extent of our testing, challenging assumptions and judgements made by management in their significant accounting estimates, and testing year-end adjustments and other targeted journal entries posted with certain descriptions or unusual characteristics. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved inquiries of internal and external legal counsel, executive management and internal audit, and reviewing key policies, reports on the legal and regulatory frameworks, internal whistleblowing logs and Members minutes of meetings.